-Before I present our proposed budget, I want to recognize that these are not ordinary times.
+Before discussing the FY 2016-17 budget, I want to recognize that these are not ordinary times.
 In the wake of a terrible tragedy, our city has come together to mourn, support and open dialogue to greater understanding.
 Our response has been one of unity and we have become a model for the rest of the country.
 "Dallas Strong" is not just a slogan, but also a true reflection of our character, compassion and resilience as a city.